ken-inoue/lab_protocols/PCR.md

 #### PCR for Sanger Sequencing
 1. Thaw all reagents and keep them on ice.
 Briefly vortex and spin to collect the material at the bottom of the tubes.
 2. Make one of the following PCR reaction mix solutions on ice.
+Make enough for # of samples plus 2 extra (1 for negative control, 1 for pipetting error).

-The followings are an example for 16 samples in 10-µL and 20-µL reaction volumes.
+The followings are an example for samples in 10-µL and 20-µL reaction volumes.

 Master Mix for 10-µL reaction volume:
 |Reagents	|Amount| Final concentration|